Tucson Festival of Books

 Kostya Kennedy

-Kostya Kennedy is the editor-in-chief of Premium Publishing and the author of "The Ride," a deeply researched look at Paul Revere and his famous ride through New England in 1775.
-Formerly a senior writer at Sports Illutrated, Kennedy also authored bestselling profiles of Jackie Robinson, Joe DiMaggio and Pete Rose, each of which were honored with CASEY Awards as the best sports books of the year....
+Kostya Kennedy is the editor-in-chief of Premium Publishing at People Inc. and the author of "The Ride," a deeply researched look at Paul Revere and his famous ride through New England in 1775.
+Formerly a senior writer at Sports Illustrated, Kennedy has also written bestselling books on Jackie Robinson, Joe DiMaggio and Pete Rose, each of which were honored with CASEY Awards as the best baseball book of the year....

 Edward Larson